britram/taps-transports/draft-ietf-taps-transports.md

 ### Interface Description

 The FLUTE/ALC specification does not describe a specific application programming interface (API) to control protocol operation.

-Open source reference implementations of FLUTE/ALC are available at http://planete-bcast.inrialpes.fr/ (no longer maintained) and http://mad.cs.tut.fi/ (no longer maintained), and these implementations specify and document their own APIs.
-Commercial versions are also available, some derived from the above implementations, with their own API.
+Although open source and commercial implementations have specified APIs, there is no IETF- specified API for FLUTE/ALC.

 ### Transport Features